 Managed IT services have a variety of pricing models, so it’s important to make sure when you’re requesting proposals, you understand each model.
 Once you become familiar with the different models, it’ll be easier to compare the costs of each one.

-1. Flat Based Fee: The Flat Based Fee pricing model is the most popular pricing model because you pay one flat price for your particular services and features.
+1. Flat-Based Fee: The Flat-Based Fee pricing model is the most popular pricing model because you pay one flat price for your particular services and features.

 This model is usually the most flexible plan and often includes 24/7 support or published hours in the initial pricing proposal.
 Additional proposals that include extra services can come with a bundled monthly price.

-The service provider may even provide extra items offered a la carte, or one customized proposal all bundled together.
+The service provider may even provide extra items offered a la carte or one customized proposal all bundled together.

-Getting one, flat based fee, whether monthly, quarterly or annually, makes it easy to understand and compare pricing to the other models or compare it to the costs of hiring additional personnel.
+Getting one flat-based fee, whether monthly, quarterly, or annually, makes it easy to understand and compare pricing to the other models or compare it to the costs of hiring additional personnel.

-There’s no set price range for this model since each provider provides a proposal to support your individualized business needs and features you want.
+There’s no set price range for this model since each provider provides a proposal to support your individualized business needs and the features you want.

 If your business is growing and you want to ensure stability in your services and the pricing that comes along with it, this model would greatly benefit your company.